braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/cloud_ingestion/integrations.md

 #### Step 1: Set up the table

-Optionally, set up a new Project or Dataset to hold your source table.
+Optionally, set up a new project or dataset to hold your source table.

 Create one or more tables to use for your CDI integration with the following fields: